matthewdavid56f/https---github.com-eemmanuel803/README.md

 ### Step 3: Run the App

 1. Now, install all the code libraries.
+This command fixes the error you saw before.
 This might take a long time on a phone.
     ```bash
-    npm install
+    npm install --legacy-peer-deps
     ```
 2. Finally, start the application:
     ```bash